 One of the first things I hear from coaches building a new coaching practice is that they need to get a coaching website up and running as a priority, but they are not sure how or where to start.
 Consider this your simplified guide to building your coaching website.

 First of all, I want to alleviate the pressure.
 Having a website up and running is NOT essential to start working on your business, especially when you are in a start-up with limited funds.
-A website serves to present information about you and your business to potential clients that may be interested in your services.
+A website serves to present information about you and your business to potential clients who may be interested in your services.
 A website, also known as a CMS – Content Management System, is designed to hold important content that you want to put in front of potential clients so that they can understand how you can help them and what specifically you do.
 It can also manage some of your operation and administrative areas depending on how it’s built, such as capturing client information, getting sign-ups for your services, acting as a client portal and onboarding system and many other tasks; however, it serves no purpose at all unless people are actually going to your website and it’s certainly not as easy as putting it up and hoping that people will come.

 Your website may or may not come up in searches; chances are, unless potential visitors are Googling your name or the name of your business, they will not see you in the search results.
 This is because your website needs content that matches what the consumer is looking for.
 This is known as Search Engine Optimization or SEO.